 “To a certain degree I really wanted it to be quite a cathartic experience for audiences,” says James.
 “For me, it’s more about the importance of connection in the face of those scary things, whether it’s mortality or Alzheimer’s itself and losing your mind or your memories.
 The best way you can love someone is just to be there with them through that and not shy away from that.

 “In a way, I’ve always been interested thematically in the dualities between horror and beauty, so in some ways, there’s so much heartbreak with people aging and death, but at the same time it also makes our lives all the more poignant.”

-Relic is released in cinemas and on digital HD on 30 October, with previews in Showcase cinemas on 29 October.
+Relic was seen at the London Film Festival and will be released in cinemas and on digital HD on 30 October, with previews in Showcase cinemas on 29 October.